Mohamed-s-negm/smart_watch_x1/README.md

 The analysis.py file is responsible for getting the average values for each group of states and store them into a new dataset to be used to train our machine learning model.

+ml_model.py is where we create our machine learning model which will be responsible for handling the data and make the final dicision.

+I have finished training the model with each DecisionTree and RandomForest models.
+Both models gave excellent accuracy of above 99% near to 100%, which can be expected since this data was made using code.